15 Features You Need to Include in Your Chicken Coop/Run

 4. A Gate to the Chicken Run

 There are several reasons why you might need to get inside your chicken run and that’s when a gate comes in handy.
 We use the gate to let the chickens in and out.
 We also open the gate to throw table scraps into the run for the chickens to eat.
 If you need to catch a chicken and medicate it, you will need to get inside too.
 We framed our gate with 2x4s and then covered it with chicken wire.
+See our gate in the image at the top of this post.

 5. Skids for Moving the Chicken Coop